OnsElfekih/SalesSense/README.md

   --memory 2Gi
 ```

-After deployment, you'll receive a URL like:
+After deployment, you''ll receive a URL like:
 ```
 https://sales-sense-xxxxx-ew.a.run.app
 ```